Corporate Caterers Serves Up Special Services with Mobility Solution

 And if equipment needs to be picked up, McGinley quickly locates the nearest catering associate by using the Xora application and its GPS functionality.
 Emergency situations can be handled as well.
 “The other day, one of our catering associates had an accident,” said McGinley.
 “It wasn’t a bad one, but Xora helped us get to him quickly by providing all the information we needed to report the exact location of the accident – detailed information that we didn’t have before.”

-Another part of the AT&T solution: Reminder messages are now sent to catering personnel using Enterprise Paging from AT&T. Even if they miss early morning meetings, catering personnel get immediate text messages, giving them all the information needed to take action.
+Another part of the AT&T solution: Reminder messages are now sent to catering personnel using AT&T Business Messaging.
+Even if they miss early morning meetings, catering personnel get immediate text messages, giving them all the information needed to take action.

 Picturing the Presentation